 d) from other third party sources (for example, information provided by Gorkana’s customers or from other journalists).

-13.4 We will not add any individual journalist to our Media Database without that person’s consent or with the consent of someone acting with that person’s authority or (c) if we are otherwise permitted to do so in accordance with applicable laws.
+13.4 We will not add any individual journalist to our Media Database without: (a) that person’s consent; or (b) with the consent of someone acting with that person’s authority or (c) if we are otherwise permitted to do so in accordance with applicable laws.

 - How the Media Database is used

 13.5 In addition to the general uses in section 4.1, information about our journalists that is contained in the Media Database may be made available to our corporate subscribers who use our products and services.
-For example, Gorkana’s corporate PR customers that subscribe to our Media Database & Alerts service will have access to information about journalists that we hold in the Media Database, and will be sent alerts providing information about changes to the database (for example, changes in job titles, journalist moves, and contact information).
+For example, Gorkana’s corporate PR customers that subscribe to our Media Database & Alerts service will have access to information about journalists (including their contact information) that we hold in the Media Database, and will be sent alerts providing information about changes to the database (for example, changes in job titles, journalist moves, and contact information).
 Our corporate customers may contact journalists direct (using the contact information we keep in the Media Database) to, for example, send press releases or other PR material which our customers may consider will be of interest to the journalist in question.
 Gorkana does not control and is not responsible for the content of any such communications.

 - Maintaining the Media Database

 13.6 Gorkana prides itself in maintaining up to date and accurate data on the Media Database.
 We will update our records as soon as possible after receiving information that requires changes to our database.
 Such information may come to us from any of the sources referred to above.
 We may also receive information from other sources, for example, out of office messages.
-Whenever a substantive change is made to a journalist entry we will notify the journalist of the change, and, where appropriate, not make any change until it has been approved by the journalist.
+Where appropriate, we will notify the journalist of substantive changes, and may choose not to make any changes until they have been approved by the journalist.